Order of Visit: High Point # 48

 As the drenched rain fly and tent clung to my face and tried to suffocate me, I had to make the decision about whether to prop the aluminum support poles back up under and risk being struck by lightning or just lay there struggling to breathe.

 My bladder cried out with fatigue from all the water I guzzled after the climb and during dinner, and it seemed like the storm would never blow past.
-After 30 minutes though, it seemed like the storm was dying down and I emerged from my lightweight backpacking tent to empty my bladder and tighten down every facet of my rainfly possible.
+After 30 minutes though, it seemed like the storm was dying down and I emerged from my tent to empty my bladder and tighten down every facet of my rainfly possible.

 Unfortunately, the storm wasn’t over though.
 After just a few minutes, a deluge of rain pelted me and the wind began to gust with increased ferocity as I struggled to get back inside my tent.
-The rain fly snapped in the wind like a flag in a tornado and it took ally my strength to zip it closed.
+The rain fly snapped in the wind like a flag in a tornado and it took all my strength to zip it closed.

 And that’s when I noticed the real damage.
 My tent was in tatters under the rainfly.
 One end of the tent had a 2-foot tear in the mesh right along the seam.
 If I didn’t fix it ASAP, I wasn’t going to have a tent for much longer in this wind!